nickuraltsev/finity/README.md

       .onTransition((fromState, toState) => console.log(`Transitioning from ${fromState} to ${toState}`))
 ```

-You can register multiple handlers of the same type.
+You can register multiple hooks of the same type.
 They will be executed in the same order as they have been registered.

 ```javascript
 StateMachine